This article outlines how to insert a picture in your DocumentsCorePack TemplateDesigner, for a saved path to a fileshare or to SharePoint.

 How to prepare MS Dynamics 365 for the “Insert as picture field” functionality

-Before you insert a picture field, you have to make sure that the conditions for being able to do so, are fulfilled.
+Before you insert a picture field, you have to make sure that the conditions are fulfilled.
 One of them is that you have to save a picture or a path to a file share/SharePoint in your Dynamics 365-system before you proceed.

 ❶ Standard Tab and look for the location in which you have previously saved the File Share path like in this example we use:

 ❷ “Account”.
 The tree-view should be visible from the moment you open the Standard-Tab.

 If you do not find your field immediately, use the scroll bar to look for the corresponding fields or search for it in the search field.
 When you found your field, click on it, like in this example it is:

 ❹ If you want to insert “Description” as Picture Field, open the [Insert Field]-button drop-down selection and click on “Insert Description as Picture field”

 Once you have clicked on the corresponding option, a placeholder appears in your document.